appscode/blog/content/post/Kafka-webinar-2023.01.25/index.md

 - Kafka's new Kraft mode and why it's better
 - Provision Apache Kafka with KubeDB
 - Kafka clustering
-- create publish, and consume event from kafka
+- Create, publish, and consume event from kafka

 ## Description of the Webinar